plone/documentation/develop/addons/javascript/intro.rst

 Open questions for addons developers:

-- Do I really need to create a bundle for every addon?
+- Do I need to create a bundle for every add on?
 I there a possibility to add a resource to an existing bundle?
 If yes, how is this done?

 What is missing here?

-- How do I setup a dev environment for the javascript topic?
+- How do I setup a dev environment for the JavaScript topic?

 How to add a patternslib pattern to plone bundle in Products.CMFPlone